iotaledger/iri/STYLEGUIDE.md

 Warning - don't bend the definition of an existing interface to make this work.
 If the interface doesn't conceptually apply cleanly, it's best to avoid this.

+#### Use functional interfaces
+ Any interface that has exactly one abstract method is a functional interface that can be used with lambda expressions.
+When one creates a new functional interface it is encouraged to add the optional `@FunctionalInterface` annotation to ensure than no more than one abstract method will ever be added.
+One should use built in functional interfaces such as:
+[Supplier](https://docs.oracle.com/javase/8/docs/api/java/util/function/Supplier.html), [Consumer](https://docs.oracle.com/javase/8/docs/api/java/util/function/Consumer.html), [Predicate](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html), [UnaryOperator](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/function/UnaryOperator.html), [Function](https://docs.oracle.com/javase/8/docs/api/index.html?java/util/function/Function.html), and anything else that can be found in `java.uti.function.*`.

+Note that old interfaces prior to Java 8 such as `Runnable`, `Callable`, and `Comparable` are also functional.

+     :::java
+    //Example of how the Predicate interface is used List<String> names = Arrays.asList("Angela", "Aaron", "Bob", "Claire", "David");

+    List<String> namesWithA = names.stream()
+       //filter takes in a Predicate
+      .filter(name -> name.startsWith("A"))
+      .collect(Collectors.toList());

 ## Writing testable code
 Writing unit tests doesn't have to be hard.
 You can make it easy for yourself if you keep